A Tartan’s Responsibility

 Contribute to the identification of COVID-19 in and around our community by complying with required testing protocols, completing the daily self-assessment survey, responding to contact tracing and other related requests as necessary, and receiving a seasonal flu vaccine.

-Support the containment of COVID-19 in and around our community by timely reporting to University Health Services and following their guidance when experiencing symptoms or when you believe that you may have been exposed to the virus.
+Support the containment of COVID-19 in and around our community by timely reporting to University Health Services and following their guidance when experiencing symptoms or when you believe that you may have been in close contact with the virus.

 Should you find that you are unable or unwilling to comply with these rules at any point in the semester, then, in acknowledgement of your responsibility to the community, you agree to remove yourself from campus immediately and complete your semester remotely.